aiven/terraform-provider-aiven/docs/resources/project_vpc.md

 - `cloud_name` (String) The cloud provider and region where the service is hosted in the format `CLOUD_PROVIDER-REGION_NAME`.
 For example, `google-europe-west1` or `aws-us-east-2`.
 Changing this property forces recreation of the resource.
 - `network_cidr` (String) Network address range used by the VPC.
 For example, `192.168.0.0/24`.
-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Optional